Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 - Audio players – which is an embedded HTML sound element containing an audio source and can be triggered by pressing the relevant button marked “Play to learn more.”

 - HTML5 video – for the purpose of playing video media.
 The website includes two videos which although not directly related to the purpose for which I intended, that is cooking tutorials, are aligned with the honey theme which I have maintained throughout the website.
-YouTube footage (free for commercial use) has been utilised for displaying my competency in applying the correct code to generate functionality.
+As stated previously, [YouTube](https://www.youtube.com/ "YouTube Official Site") footage (free for commercial use) has been utilised for displaying competency in applying the correct code to generate functionality.

 - Images – all emphasise the chosen website theme (honey) to keep cohesion within content whilst generating and maintaining user engagement.

-- Social media icons – consist of Facebook, Twitter, YouTube, Pinterest, and Instagram.
+- Social media icons – consist of [Facebook](https://facebook.com "Facebook Official Site"), [Twitter](http://twitter.com "Twitter Official Site"), [YouTube](https://www.youtube.com/ "YouTube Official Site"), Pinterest, and Instagram.
 PLEASE NOTE, because this is a fictional website, no other media away from the website exists; however, the icons each contain a hyperlink which when clicked navigate to the corresponding official pages of each social media domain.
 A GitHub icon has also been included which navigates to the account of the website creator (myself).

 - Float-to-top icon – that takes users back to the top of long pages.
 PLEASE NOTE, this addition is outside of the project scope requirement of HTML & CSS only as it utilises jQuery for functionality.